cosmos/cosmos-sdk/x/ibc/spec/06_events.md

 being processed as emitted by the SDK's baseapp.
 Each IBC TAO message will also emit its module name in the format 'ibc_sub-modulename'.

+All the events for the Channel handshakes, `SendPacket`, `RecvPacket`, `AcknowledgePacket`, `TimeoutPacket` and `TimeoutOnClose` will emit additional events not specified here due to callbacks to IBC applications.

 ## ICS 02 - Client

 ### MsgCreateClient